scalikejdbc/scalikejdbc-async/README.md

 #### Is it production-ready?

-ScalikeJDBC-Async and [postgrsql-async and mysql-async,incredible works by @mauricio](https://github.com/mauricio/postgresql-async) basically works fine.
+ScalikeJDBC-Async and [postgrsql-async and mysql-async](https://github.com/mauricio/postgresql-async) basically works fine.
 But to be honest, ScalikeJBDC-Async don't have much of a record of production applications.

 #### Is it possible to combine scalikejdbc-async with normal scalikejdbc?